MicrosoftDocs/well-architected/well-architected/services/compute/azure-kubernetes-service/azure-kubernetes-service.md

 Performance efficiency is the ability of your workload to scale to meet the demands placed on it by users in an efficient manner.
 We recommend you review the [Performance efficiency principles](/azure/architecture/framework/scalability/principles).

+When discussing performance with Azure Kubernetes Service, it's important to distinguish between *cluster performance* and *workload performance*.
+Cluster performance is a shared responsibility between the cluster admin and their resource provider, while workload performance is the domain of a developer.
+Azure Kubernetes Service has considerations and recommendations for both of these roles.

+In the **design checklist** and **list of recommendations** below, call-outs are made to indicate whether each choice is applicable to cluster architecture, workload architecture, or both.

 ### Design checklist

 As you make design choices for Azure Kubernetes Service, review the [Performance efficiency principles](/azure/architecture/framework/scalability/principles).

 [!div class="checklist"]
-> - Enable [cluster autoscaler](/azure/aks/cluster-autoscaler) to automatically adjust the number of agent nodes in response to resource constraints.
+> - **Cluster architecture:** Enable [cluster autoscaler](/azure/aks/cluster-autoscaler) to automatically adjust the number of agent nodes in response to resource constraints.
-> - Use the [Horizontal pod autoscaler](/azure/aks/concepts-scale#horizontal-pod-autoscaler) to adjust the number of pods in a deployment depending on CPU utilization or other select metrics.
+> - **Cluster architecture:** Use the [Horizontal pod autoscaler](/azure/aks/concepts-scale#horizontal-pod-autoscaler) to adjust the number of pods in a deployment depending on CPU utilization or other select metrics.
-> - Separate workloads into different node pools and consider scaling user node pools to zero.
+> - **Cluster and workload architectures:** Separate workloads into different node pools and consider scaling user node pools to zero.
-> - Define your resource profile to match the application performance levels that your application requires.
+> - **Workload architecture:** Define your resource profile to match the application performance levels that your application requires.

 ### Recommendations